Rohanp1196/Riiid-Labs-Take-home-Assignment/README.md

 ![Pipeline](/images/pipeline.png)

 ### To Provision the infrastructure
-Step A: Generating the terraform plan for the infrastructure.
+Step A: **plan-apply** : Generating the terraform plan for the infrastructure.
+The

 *------Waiting for Approval-----*

-Step B: Applying the terraform plan and storing the state in S3 Backend.
+Step B: **apply** : Applying the terraform plan and storing the state in S3 Backend.

 ### To Destroy the infrastructure
-Step C: Generating a Destroy plan.
+Step C: **plan-destroy** : Generating a Destroy plan.

 *------Waiting for Approval-----*

-Step D: Destroying the infrastructure.
+Step D: **destroy** : Destroying the infrastructure.

 ## Business Logic